time-integral/pytest-fmu-filter/README.md

     # Test will only run with Model Exchange FMUs that have parameters and "Model" in their name
     pass
 ```

-## Contributing

-Contributions are very welcome!
-Tests can be run with `tox`, please ensure the coverage at least stays the same before you submit a pull request.

 ## License